sylhare/sylhare.github.io/_posts/2015-11-10-Overview-Scrum-framework.md

 if a task in the sprint takes more time than estimated, you have to decide if you keep it or if you move it to the next sprint depending if you are on target or not.

-You make commitment to the team, problem solving and talk is done after the daily scrum
+You make commitment to the team, problem-solving and talk is done after the daily scrum

 #### Sprint Review